Rights & Responsibilities

 - You have the right to request the opinion of a consultant.

-- You have a right to obtain information about the medical center's teaching and education programs; however, you may refuse to participate in all or any part of these programs.
+- You have a right to obtain information about the medical center's teaching and education programs.
+You may elect to refuse to participate in all or any part of these programs.

 - You have a right to see your medical center bill and have it explained to you.